Mega-TTS 2: Boosting Prompting Mechanisms for Zero-Shot Speech Synthesis: Introduction

 \section{Introduction}

-In recent years, there has been remarkable progress in the development of text-to-speech (TTS) technology~\citep{shen2018natural,li2019neural,kim2020glow,ren2019fastspeech,ren2020fastspeech,kim2021conditional,kim2022guided,lee2022hierspeech}.
-With the advancement in this field, advanced TTS systems are capable of synthesizing high-quality voices of single or multiple speakers~\citep{jia2018transfer,cooper2020zero,chen2021adaspeech,casanova2022yourtts,huang2022generspeech,kim2022guided2,kang2023grad}.
-However, the performance of these systems relies heavily on the quality and quantity of the data utilized during the training and fine-tuning phases.
-To reduce such a reliance, existing works leverage large-scale generative models trained on datasets at the scale of tens of thousands of hours to perform zero-shot TTS~\citep{kharitonov2023speak,wang2023neural,shen2023naturalspeech,jiang2023mega}.
-These powerful models can effectively synthesize speech given only a single speech prompt, eliminating the need for extensive data preparation.
+In recent years, there has been remarkable progress in the development of text-to-speech (TTS) technology~\citep{shen2018natural,jia2018transfer,li2019neural,kim2020glow,ren2019fastspeech,ren2020fastspeech,kim2021conditional,kim2022guided}.
+Among them, adaptive TTS systems~\citep{chen2021adaspeech,min2021meta,kim2022guided2} are capable of cloning personalized voices given a few minutes of speech data.
+However, the performance of these systems relies heavily on the quality and quantity of the data utilized during the fine-tuning phases~\citep{tan2021survey}.
+Insufficient data during the fine-tuning stages can lead to diminished audio naturalness or speech intelligibility~\citep{kang2023grad}.
+Moreover, the computational demands also constrain its application for cloning everyone's voice.

-However, previous works of zero-shot TTS are typically designed for short speech prompts.
-The information in the short speech prompt is insufficient to guide the zero-shot TTS systems to imitate the speaking style of a natural person perfectly.
-As shown in Table~\ref{table_1}, the speaking style consists of various elements such as identity, pronunciation, and prosody, each requiring a different degree of prompt information.
-Given the limited information contained in short speech prompts, the ability to accurately mimic a speaker's speaking style is hindered.
-Motivated by this observation, we aim to improve current zero-shot text-to-speech models to support arbitrary-length speech prompts.
-Given an arbitrary-length speech clip as the prompt, our objective is to extract as much information as possible.

-This paper introduces Mega-TTS 2, a zero-shot multi-speaker TTS system capable of handling arbitrary-length speech prompts.
-We begin by disentangling the speech into content, timbre, and prosody information.
-With these representations, we make the following contributions:

-\begin{itemize} \item To extend the supported prompt length, we train a language model that generates compressed discrete prosody codes auto-regressively with arbitrary-length speech prompts.

-\item To capture fine-grained timbre information, we design a multi-reference timbre encoder, which extracts timbre information from multiple reference speeches.

-\item To further improve the naturalness of duration modeling, we propose a phoneme-level auto-regressive duration model.
-By incorporating in-context learning capabilities into duration modeling, we enhance the overall naturalness of the generated speech.

-\item In addition to the arbitrary-length prompts, we propose the arbitrary-source prompts technology.
-Specifically, it is possible to generate prosody codes by utilizing prosody prompts from other speakers while maintaining the target speaker's timbre.
-By interpolating the probabilities from multiple prosody language models' outputs, expressive speech can be generated in a controlled manner.
+To reduce such a reliance, existing works leverage generative models to perform zero-shot TTS~\citep{cooper2020zero,casanova2022yourtts,huang2022generspeech,kang2023grad,kharitonov2023speak,wang2023neural,shen2023naturalspeech,le2023Voicebox}.
+These powerful models can effectively synthesize speech given only a single speech prompt, eliminating the need for data preparation and the computational requirements for fine-tuning methods.
+However, the prompting mechanisms of current solutions still face two primary challenges: